drhsqlite/pikchr/doc/teardown01.md

 The arrow from C2 to C3 is drawn by line 17.
 The "`chop`" attribute causes the arrow to begin and end on node boundaries.
-If you remove the "`chop`" (try it!) the arrow will go between the centers of the two nodes.
+If you remove the "`chop`" (try it!) the arrow will go from the center of the first node to the center of the second, which isn't what we want.

 ## Lines 18 through 21 - nodes of the second branch

 Lines 18 through 21 are mostly a repeat of lines 14 through 17.
-The differences are (1) the branch is connected to C6 instead of C2 and (2) the nodes of the branch have text attributes "C3'" and "C5'" Because the addition of the "`'`" characters, text attributes are no longer valid object label names and we cannot use them to refer to objects any longer.
+The differences are (1) the branch is connected to C6 instead of C2 and (2) the nodes have different labels.
+Because these node labels include "prime" marks (`'`), you cannot use them as object labels as we could for the corresponding C3 and C5 nodes.
 Therefore, the nodes of this second branch are given explicit labels "C3P" and "C5P".
 Do not be bashful about adding labels to objects.
 The use of labels often makes the script much easier to read and maintain.